EndPointCorp/end-point-blog/2011/07/22/rails-optimization-advanced-techniques.html.md

 The query here is on the scale of 1000 times faster than the loading of the objects from the ThingsController.
-It's well known that object instantiation in Ruby is slow.
-There's not much I can do to speed up the pure performance of object instantation except possibly 1) upgrade to Ruby 1.9 or 2) try something like JRuby or Rubinius, which are both out of the scope of this project.
+It’s well known that object instantiation in Ruby is slow.
+There’s not much I can do to speed up the pure performance of object instantation except possibly 1) upgrade to Ruby 1.9 or 2) try something like JRuby or Rubinius, which are both out of the scope of this project.

 My next best option is to investigate using Rails low-level caching here to cache my objects pulled from the database, but there are a few challenges with this:

 - The object instantiation is happening as part of a Solr (via sunspot) query, not a standard ActiveRecord lookup.
-- The Solr object that's retrieved is used for pagination with the will_paginate gem.
+- The Solr object that’s retrieved is used for pagination with the will_paginate gem.
 - Rails low-level caches can only store serializable objects.
 The Solr search object and WillPaginate:Collection object (a wrapper around an array of elements that can be paginated) are not serializable, so I must determine a suitable structure to store in the cache.

 ### Controller

-After troubleshooting, here's what I came up with:
+After troubleshooting, here’s what I came up with:

 ```ruby
 @things = Rails.cache.fetch("things-search-#{params[:page]}-#{params[:tag]}-#{params[:sort]}") do